phenology/infrastructure/how_to_document/README.md

 * How to merge a branch into the master branch?
   * As owner of the branch:
+    1. Use `git merge master` to make sure that the branch is aligned with the contents of the master branch
     1. Create a pull request using github with a summary of what the branch does
     2. Assign a reviewer
     3. if any, solve the comments of the reviewer (ideally in a single commit per comment)